Panama Papers and Europe: Spain

 The current wife of former prime minister of Spain Felipe González, María García Vaquero, opened an account in Switzerland for Carmingo Ltd in 2004 in the tax haven of Niue, an island in the South Pacific.
 The lawyer Cándido Conde-Pumpido Jr., son of former General Prosecutor of Spain and magistrate of the Supreme Court of Spain, Cándido Conde-Pumpido, asked to open a Mossack Fonseca offshore company in 2008, though the transaction wasn't completed.
 He had intended the offshore company to be an intermediary in a project to build a skyscraper in the capital of Panama, not to hide money.

 Francisco Paesa, an important spy for the CNI, while working for the Ministry of Interior, opened an offshore account after faking his death in 1998.

 Top bankers and Spanish businessmen used this firm to open accounts and companies: Miguel Blesa, president of Caja Madrid, tried in Spanish courts for numerous cases of corruption, Jesus Barderas, a businessman close to ex-prime minister Felipe González, children of the lawyer Javier de la Rosa, who also is linked to corruption cases, Carlos Ortega, CEO of Pepe Jeans, and families with major hotel chains such as the Riu (RIU Hotels & Resorts), the Escarrer (Meliá Hotels International) and the Martinón (Group Martinón).

 Art collectors Marina Ruiz-Picasso and Borja Thyssen have Mossack Fonseca companies.
 Thyssen's lawyer said his company was fully declared to tax authorities and Ruiz-Picasso declined comment.
 Other celebrities involved include Spanish director Pedro Almodóvar, who won an Oscar in 2003 for Habla con ella and with his brother Agustin created a company in 1991 called Glen Valley in the British Virgin Islands.
 Agustin responded saying he closed the company in 1994 and it paid all of its taxes.

-Showbiz personality Carmen Lomana said that after the death of her husband, owner of the offshore company, she took care of it but without knowing anything at all about the business or about tax.
-Bertín Osborne, host and Spanish singer, and the famous actor Imanol Arias, protagonist of one of the longest and most important series of the Spanish television, Cuéntame cómo pasó, were named.
+Showbiz personality Carmen Lomana said that after the death of her husband, the owner of the offshore company, she took care of it but without knowing anything at all about the business or about tax.
+Bertín Osborne, host and Spanish singer, and the famous actor Imanol Arias, protagonist of one of the longest and most important series of Spanish television, Cuéntame cómo pasó, were named.
 Osborne said his account was legal and that he used it as recommended, to save money.
 He is also involved in a scandal over fraud to the Treasury, with actress and fellow protagonist on the series, Ana Duato.

 Juan Luis Cebrián, journalist, co-founder of El País, and CEO of Prisa, a Spanish media conglomerate, owns 2% of Star Petroleum, a related oil corporation with tax havens.
 After being named, he decided to take legal action against La Sexta, who revealed his involvement in this scandal.

-The former president of FC Barcelona, Josep Lluís Núñez, the current vicepresident, Carles Vilarrubí, and Eduardo Fernando de Blas, the vicepresident of Real Madrid, had offshore companies with Mossack Fonseca.
+The former president of FC Barcelona, Josep Lluís Núñez, the current vice president, Carles Vilarrubí, and Eduardo Fernando de Blas, the vice president of Real Madrid, had offshore companies with Mossack Fonseca.